 How to Use Benzoyl Peroxide for Acne

-Results of benzoyl peroxide vary depending on concentration and skin condition.
-If you’re using a spot treatment with a higher concentration of benzoyl peroxide, you can expect to see results overnight – or within the first day or two.
+Treatment results will vary depending on concentration and skin condition.
+If you’re using a spot treatment with a higher concentration of benzoyl peroxide, you can expect to see results overnight – or at least within the first day or two.

 How long does it take to work?